It's tough to play 17 years in the NFL. It's even tougher to play all 17 years with one team.

-Few thought Lewis would return after tearing his triceps on Oct.
+Few thought Lewis would return after he tore his triceps on Oct.
 14. But come Sunday, 11 weeks after having surgery on his right arm, Lewis will be coming out of the tunnel to do his final pregame dance at M&T Bank Stadium.

 By announcing his retirement Wednesday, Lewis also avoids putting the Ravens in a rough spot this offseason.
-The Ravens are going to need salary-cap room, especially if they are going to put the franchise tag on quarterback Joe Flacco, and they may have been forced to part ways with Lewis, who was scheduled to make $5.4 million in 2013.
+The Ravens will need salary-cap room, especially if they are going to put the franchise tag on quarterback Joe Flacco, and they might have been forced to part ways with Lewis, who was scheduled to make $5.4 million in 2013.

 Now, the end of Lewis' career won't be marred by the ugly side of the business.
 He came into the NFL as a Raven and will leave as one.
 That's how it should be.